StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/teams.md

 &nbsp;

 ### Step 3: Enter the Required Information
-Select *Teams* as the notifier type and complete the necessary details.
+Select *Teams* as the connector type and complete the necessary details.

 <figure markdown>
   ![Teams endpoint configuration](./images/organisation-endpoints-teams-configuration.png)